IBM/ibm-satellite-storage/config-templates/redhat/local-volume-file/4.5/README.md

-# Deploy Local Volume Block on a Satellite Cluster
+# Deploy local volume file storage on a Satellite Cluster
 Local persistent volumes allow you to access local storage devices, such as a disk or partition, by using the standard persistent volume claim interface.

 ## Prerequisites